Why Are There Diabetes Drug Lawsuits?

 How Does Metformin Work?

-Metformin works by helping restore the body’s response to insulin by making the cells more sensitive to it.
+Metformin is a biguanide which works by helping restore the body’s response to insulin by making the cells more sensitive to it.
 It can also decrease the amount of blood sugar that the liver produces and that the intestines or stomach absorb.

-Sulfonylureas work by stimulating insulin secretion and act by binding the SRU subunit of the ATP-sensitive potassium channel and inducing channel closure.
+Sulfonylureas work by binding the SRU subunit of the ATP-sensitive potassium channel in the cells and inducing channel closure, which stimulates insulin release from the pancreas.

 How Do Glinides Work?